 - 2.6.3.1 The DCO will provide statutory consent for the development of Hornsea Three.
-The process for obtaining a DCO is split into the following phases: pre-application; acceptance; pre-examination; examination; decision; and post decision (see Figure 2.2).
-This PEIR represents one of the supporting documents in the pre-application consultation phase. - 2.6.3.2 The Hornsea Three application will be submitted to the Secretary of State with the prescribed forms and documents as required by the Infrastructure Planning (Applications: Prescribed Forms and Procedure) Regulations 2009.
+The process for obtaining a DCO is split into the following phases: pre-application; acceptance; pre-examination; examination; report and recommendation; and decision (see Figure 2.3). - 2.6.3.2 The Hornsea Three application has been submitted to the Secretary of State with the prescribed forms and documents as required by the Infrastructure Planning (Applications: Prescribed Forms and Procedure) Regulations 2009.
 Regulation 5(2)(a) requires that, where applicable, an application must be accompanied by "the Environmental Statement required pursuant to the Infrastructure Planning (Environmental Impact Assessment) Regulations 2009 and any scoping or screening opinions or directions".
-A number of other supporting documents are also required to be submitted, including: - A Consultation Report; - A Draft DCO and Explanatory Memorandum; and - A HRA Report.
+A number of other supporting documents are also required to be submitted, including: - A Consultation Report; - A Draft DCO and Explanatory Memorandum; and - A Report to Inform Appropriate Assessment.

-Figure 2.2: Flow diagram of the DCO application process.
+Figure 2.3: Flow diagram of the DCO application process.